verozhao/Human_VS_AI_Text_Detection_Project/README.md

 ## Contributing
 Team Members:
-Veronica Zhao
+Veronica Zhao （The implementation of Vanilla Neural Networks, Feedforward Neural Networks, Convoluntional Neural Networks.)
-Yanchen Zhou
+Yanchen Zhou（The implementation of Long Short-Term Memory.)
-Sherry Liu
+Sherry Liu （The implementation of DistilBert.)

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.